evainlau/pycao/documentation/install.rst

 * At the end of the file, optionnally change the value of camera.file which is the place where the povray file is created.
 * Save the file and exit.
-* in a terminal,  run the command "python /home/myName/core/template.py" and you should see the first 3D picture you have created with pycao
+* in a terminal,  run the command "python3 /home/myName/core/template.py"
+  and you should see the first 3D picture you have created with pycao

 .. image:: ./generatedImages/install1.png